Family Reunion Ideas And Plans

 Family Reunion Theme Ideas

 Is your family into sports?
 Set up a badminton or tennis net, and divide everyone into teams.
 Take turns playing different teams to give everyone a break.
 If you know some members of your family may get a little carried away with competition, it's best to keep the game as low-impact and lighthearted as possible.
-You can even set up simpler games around the yard, like horseshoes or croquet.
+For these family reunion ideas, you can even set up simpler games around the yard, like horseshoes or croquet.

 Family Reunion Game Ideas